blankey1337/MetaSwapper-GPT/README.md

 MetaSwapper - Crypto Trading Bot Powered by MetaMask Swap API

-This project was developed during the MetaMask CypherPunk 2023 internal hackathon.
+This project was developed during the ConsenSys CypherPunk 2023 internal hackathon.
 This is a proof of concept, use it at your own risk.
-This bot is not ready for production use - it requires fine tuninmg and better memory management.
+This bot is not ready for production use - it requires fine tuning and better memory management.
 By default, MetaSwapper is configured to trade on Polygon mainnet.

 ## Features

-- Fetches balance using "get_balance" command
+⚖️ Fetches balance using "get_balance" command
-- Swaps tokens using "swap_tokens" command
+💹 Swaps tokens using "swap_tokens" command
-- Automatically selects the best route based on gas cost
-- Can also send eth using "send_eth" command (disabled by default)
+♻️ Automatically selects the best route based on gas cost 💸 Can also send eth using "send_eth" command (disabled by default)

 ## What you'll need